scateu/textplan.vim/README.md

 1. No automation.
 User do all things manually, such as sort, status update, archive, and date change.
 So there's no need to worry about data flying to location you don't know.
 2. Benifit: Users are forced to review all things regularly, because of being involved in all operation.
-3. Use Bojo-style keys instead of `- [ ]` which provides more status tracking.
+3. Use Bojo-style keys instead of `- [ ]`, provides more status tracking.

 Credit
 ======